 Success: His work as a journalist began in print at publications such as Policy Review and the Arkansas Democrat-Gazette.
-From there, he's gotten gigs as a columnist for periodicals like Reader's Digest and New York, as well as appearing in newspapers and magazines like Esquire, The Weekly Standard, The New Republic, The New York Times Magazine, and The Daily Beast.
+From there, he landed gigs as a columnist for periodicals like Reader's Digest and New York Magazine.
+He also has appeared in newspapers and magazines like Esquire, The Weekly Standard, The New Republic, The New York Times Magazine, and The Daily Beast.
 Carlson began his career in TV as one of the hosts of the CNN panel discussion program Crossfire.
 On this show, Carlson generally took up the position of the right-wing point of view.

 His most notable work during this period was during a contentious interview with comedian Jon Stewart, which many analysts believe directly led to Crossfire's cancellation soon after.
 Since then, Carlson has found jobs on both of CNN's primary competitors, MSNBC and most recently on Fox News.

 For many years Carlson was famous not only for his sometimes-idiosyncratic conservative views, but his trademark bow-tie.
 Wearing a bow-tie was often referred to as "the Tucker Carlson look".

 In 2017, Tucker took over the slot that Bill O'Reilly left vacant after he was fired from Fox News.
 Soon after, Tucker reportedly signed a $10 million book deal.
 His show is consistently the highest-rated cable news program in its time slot.
 With average nightly viewership of 3.4 million, Tucker has more viewers than his CNN and MSNBC counterparts combined.

 Salary: Tucker Carlson's annual salary at Fox is $6 million.
 While that may seem like a lot, keep in mind that the man he replaced, Bill O'Reilly, was earning $20 million a year from Fox and as of this writing Carlson is actually outperforming O'Reilly.